Shandong Normal University: History

 Predecessor schools of teachers education in Shandong date back to 1902.
 The university itself was established in 1950 and was known as Shandong Normal College (山东师范学院) until 1981.
 The new campus welcomed the first batch of students in 2005.
+In November 2012, the University was included in the first batch of famous universities with characteristics aiming to cultivate application-oriented talents in Shandong Province.
+In 2020, SDNU was selected as a high-level university in Shandong Province to build a first-class university.

-Campus and Statistics
+Campus and statistics

-The university has two campuses, covering an area of 250 hectares.
+Shandong Normal College has two campuses, which are Qianfoshan Campus and Changqinghu Campus, covering a total area of nearly 3,850 mu (about 2.56 million square meters) and a building area of about 1.35 million square meters.
 Currently there are more than 34,000 full-time Chinese students and over 200 international students enrolled.

+Among the whole staff of 2,831, there are 2,119 full-time teachers, of which 417 teachers are full professors and 878 are associate professors.
+There are 8 dual academicians, 54 people were selected into the national "10,000 people plan", Changjiang scholars (including youth), national outstanding youth and other national talent projects (projects)， of which 22 people were awarded the national honorary title of National Excellent Teachers,96 people enjoy the special government allowances of the State Council.
+Two teacher teams were awarded the National College Huang Danian Style Teacher Team.

 Qilu Culture Research Centre and Elementary Teaching Courses Research Centre at SDNU are the only two key research centers of the humanities established at provincial universities by the Ministry of Education of China (MOE).
 SDNU publishes six international academic periodicals.
 Among them is China Population Resources & Environment, which is the only journal focusing on sustainable development in China.

-SDNU has co-operative relationships with 59 universities from more than 15 countries and regions.
+SDNU has also established inter-school exchanges and cooperation with 158 institutions in 32 countries and regions.
 Since 2011, it regularly employs foreign instructors for special two-week courses in English on issues relating to the web and media through the School of Communications.
 In 1983 SDNU was approved by the Ministry of Education of China) to recruit international students and receive international China scholarship students.
 And SDNU is among the HSK exam centers approved by MOE.
 Since then, over 5,000 international students have graduated from the university.